marmolejor/github-docs-example/README.md

 ```
 >Here's an example of using a codeblock for an error that appears in bash.

+When you can, always provide a codeblock instead of a screnshot.
+If you need to take a screenshot make sure its not a photo from your phone.

+> There are certain cases where its okay to take photos with your phone.
+This is when you are showing something like a keyboard, which does not appear on a computer screen to be able to take screenshots.

 ## Step 2 - How to take screenshots